nandinnnnnnnnnnnn/Startup/README.md

 # 🎁 Giftly

-**Giftly** is a wish list app that helps users create, manage, and share personalized wish lists for any occasion.
-By simplifying gift-giving, Giftly ensures every gift is meaningful.
+**Giftly** is a simplified wish list management app that helps users create, manage and share personalized wish lists for any occasion.
+By simplifying the process of giving and recieving gifts, Giftly ensures that every gift is meaningful and values to the user.

 ---